Contents

 Too Much Light.

-With their flat or angled positions, skylights collect dirt and particles at a higher rate than windows.
-If you occasionally clean your windows, you’ll need to clean up the skylight more often.
-Plus, mounting the roof is the only way to clean up the beyond a skylight.
+With their flat or angled positions, skylights gather dirt and debris at a greater rate than windows.
+If you infrequently clean your windows, you’ll need to clean the skylight more often.
+Plus, mounting the roof is the only method to clean up the beyond a skylight.

 Skylight Cost Elements.

-Many standard-sized skylights cost $150 to $3,500.
-The larger the skylight, the greater the cost.
-If your roof opening doesn’t fit one of the listed below sizes, expect to pay a minimum of 25% more for the system than the next-closest standard alternative on this list.
+Most standard-sized skylights cost $150 to $3,500.
+The bigger the skylight, the greater the rate.
+If your roof opening doesn’t fit one of the listed below sizes, expect to pay at least 25% more for the system than the next-closest standard choice on this list.

 16-by-16 inches$ 150– $600.